MrsCf28/MrsCf28/README.md

 - 👋 Hi, I’m @MrsCf28
-- 👀 I’m interested in maths, martial arts and now coding
+- 👀 I’m interested in maths, martial arts and coding
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript via Northcoders

 <!---
 MrsCf28/MrsCf28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.